Collection: Cube Saunas

 Delivery Path Checklist

-• Stage a helper/dolly; protect panels and glass with blankets during assembly.
+Protect panels and glass during assembly.

 Care, Warranty & Shipping